 What is Safe Mode?

 Safe mode allows you to turn your phone on without any third party apps running.
 Sometimes third party apps can cause freezing, incompatibility issues or may even cause the phone to restart.
 Using Safe Mode can help determine if the issue you're having is being caused by a third party app or a system issue.

 Using Safe Mode with Republic Wireless 3.0 Phones

 This section refers to phones on our My Choice Plans.

-Using safe mode for Republic Wireless 3.0 phones will differ from other Republic phones.
-Please note that the Republic Wireless application will not function in safe mode on these phones.* Any calls sent from the phone may come from the underlying GSM cellular provider.
+Using safe mode for Republic Wireless 3.0 phones will differ from 1.0/2.0 Republic phones.
+Please note that the Republic Wireless application will not function in safe mode on all phones.* Any calls sent from the phone (while in safe mode) may show as originating from the underlying cellular provider.